Paying for Care

-How to access Funding for Care
+How to pay for care

-We appreciate that the issue of funding for care is an emotive subject, and one that worries many people, particularly at a time when
+The issue of funding for care is an emotive subject, and one that worries many people, particularly at a time when

 - What your individual needs are.

 - Whether you are entitled to any assistance with funding.

 Whether you know you are going to be funding your care yourself, or you are unsure if you are entitled to funding you are entitled to an initial assessment to determine if you meet eligibility criteria

 Surrey County Council have produced a short film which explains how it all works.